 West Tokyo JALT:

-The Joy of Stories: Extensive Reading and Story Telling Young Learners Presentations (Ages 5 to 18) and Pizza Party
+The Joy of Stories: Extensive Reading and Story Telling (Presentations about young learners ages 5 to 18); followed by Pizza Party

 Date: Saturday, April 14th, 2018 Time: 2:00 AM - 5:00 AM